prosyslab/bayesmith-artifact/README.md

   In the case of `sort`, it takes about 30 min. to finish.
   In the worst case, it takes at most an hour to complete.

-  To run over entire benchmarks, user can run the following command:
+  To run over entire benchmarks, the user can run the following command:
   ```
   script/bingo/run-unroll-all.sh
   ```